partizanos/Video-Streaming/README.md

 -Client using javascript to implement whe websocket reciever and the video player using the native html5 <video> tag.

--Websocket Server endpoint, implemented which will send the file to the client using the web javax.websocket library.
+-Websocket Server endpoint, implemented in java, which will send the file to the client using the web javax.websocket library.